 The Henry Sweet Society no longer offers bursaries from the Salmon-Verburg Fund.
 These have been superseded by the equivalent Martin Burr Travel Bursary.

 The Salmon-Verburg Memorial Fund was established with generous donations from Vivian Salmon and Adriaan Verburg to commemorate Paul Salmon (1921-1997), a founder-member of the Society, who also made the first English translation of Pieter Verburg’s (1905-1989) Taal en Fontionialiteit (originally published in Dutch in 1952).

-This page was last updated on 9 June 2018 at 8:41 am.
+This page was last updated on 6 October 2018 at 2:58 pm.